-This year we learned more men than ever before are seeking out cosmetic treatments, like Botox (or “Brotox”).
-But a recent survey by Acara Partners says 52% of millennial males prefer nonsurgical clinical treatments like facials, acne, anti aging and hydration services over cosmetic procedures.
+This year we learned more men than ever before are seeking out nonsurgical cosmetic treatments, like Botox (or “Brotox”).
+But a recent survey by Acara Partners says 52% of millennial males prefer nonsurgical cosmetic treatments like facials, acne, anti aging and hydration services over cosmetic procedures.

-Skin care professionals like aestheticians, cosmetologists, and medical professionals are capable of providing these types of services to clients only if they’ve had proper training.
-With the rise of the male market, it’s never been a better time to receiving medical aesthetic training.
+Skin care professionals like aestheticians, cosmetologists and medical professionals are capable of providing these types of services to clients only if they’ve had proper training.
+With the rise of the male market, it’s never been a better time to receive medical aesthetic training.

 Cosmetic laser training takes roughly two weeks to complete.
-At National Laser Institute, the leading medical aesthetics school in the nation, our two week comprehensive laser training course covers hands-on training with a variety of skin care treatments, like laser hair removal, IPL photofacial skin rejuvenation, radiofrequency skin tightening, acne reduction, cellulite reduction, and much more.
+At National Laser Institute, the leading medical aesthetics school in the nation, our 2-week comprehensive laser training course covers hands-on training with a variety of skin care treatments, like laser hair removal, IPL photofacial skin rejuvenation, radiofrequency skin tightening, acne reduction, cellulite reduction and more!

-This two week comprehensive laser training course is led by leading aesthetic laser experts in the field.
+This 2-week comprehensive laser training course is led by leading aesthetic laser experts in the field.
 Clinical training takes place inside a luxury medical spa environment where attendees treat real clients under professional supervision.